H4HWV2011/msjarvis-public-docs/thesis/04-hilbert-space-state.md

 ### 4.3 Collections and Data Domains

-In the production deployment as of March 26, 2026, the primary Chroma instance exposes collections that fall into three broad families: general semantic memory, GeoDB‑derived spatial memory, and resource‑related materials that link into `local_resources` and benefits RAG paths.
+In the production deployment as of **March 27, 2026**, the primary Chroma instance exposes collections that fall into three broad families: general semantic memory, GeoDB‑derived spatial memory, and resource‑related materials that link into `local_resources` and benefits RAG paths.

 #### 4.3.1 Production Spatial Collection